 Process of finding, recognizing, and describing risks to quantify possible areas that can affect achieving the set objectives.
 This process uses historical data, theoretical analysis, opinions, professional advice, and stakeholder input to identify the underlying risks fully.

 Complete set of activities and procedures that direct an organization's operations and how it controls the various risks that can negatively impact its objectives.
 It includes risk management principles, frameworks, and processes.

 Efforts taken to either reduce the likelihood or impact of a risk.

 The organization's susceptibility to risk incidents depending on readiness, agility, and adaptability.

-Robert Keenan is the Chief Information & Risk Officer at Lutz with over 20 years of compliance and operational risk experience.
-He focuses on risk management, compliance, and security for the firm, and will partner with the operations team to drive process improvement and operational efficiencies for Lutz.
+Robert Keenan is the Chief Compliance & Risk Officer at Lutz.
+He began his career in 1990.
+He focuses on risk management, compliance, and security for the firm.
+In addition, he partners with the operations team to drive process improvement and operational efficiencies for Lutz.

 We work to simplify complexities, help make critical business decisions, and confidently focus on the things that are truly important to you.
 We embrace your business as our own to spark the right solutions and help you thrive.